Temporary Contract Not Renewed: Are You Entitled to Compensation?

 When are you not entitled to compensation?

-• you resign
+• you cancel yourself

-• you are summarily dismissed (rightfully)
+• you have been summarily dismissed (rightly)

 Common tricks (and why they don't always work)